leouieda/tesseroids/doc/theory.rst

 using the formula of Nagy et al. (2000).

-However, several transformations have to made in order to calculate the fields in a global coordinate system using spherical coordinates.
+However, several transformations have to made in order to calculate the fields of a prism in a global coordinate system using spherical coordinates (see :ref:`this figure <prism-coordinates>`).

+.. _prism-coordinates:

 .. figure:: _static/prism-coordinates.png
     :align: center